sneakysneak/docs/pages/connector-authentication/adestra_setup.md

 ---

 ## API user ##
 To authenticate the Adestra you will need to setup an API user with the required access rights.
-Please see the Adestra documentation on setting up a user (here)[https://app.adestra.com/doc/page/current/index/admin/users/users]
+Please see the Adestra [documentation](https://app.adestra.com/doc/page/current/index/admin/users/users) on setting up a user.

 The account, username and password will be required to authenticate the connector.
 ## Authenticating the connector